 When is the right time?

-This can be the hardest decision ever made by pet owners.
-When making the decision, remember to think about what is best for your pet, however tough that may be.
+This can be the hardest decision you ever have to make as a pet owner.
+When making the decision, remember to think about what¿s best for your pet, however tough that may be.

 No case is the same, so talking to your vet will help.
-As they are less emotionally involved, it can be easier for them to think about what's best for your pet and will help talk you through the options available.
-Ask them as many questions as you like - no question is stupid - they're there to offer guidance.
+As they¿re less emotionally involved, it can be easier for them to think about what's best for your pet, and they¿ll help talk you through the options available.
+Ask them as many questions as you like - there are no stupid questions - they're there to offer guidance.

-Sadly, we often feel like we have little control over our pet's fate during this time, which some owners may find difficult.
+Sadly, we often feel as though we have little control over our pet's fate during this time, which you may find difficult.

 Try to focus on the parts you can control.
 For example, you can ask your vet to come to your home, so that your pet may be more comfortable.